kubeshop/botkube-docs/content/installation/Mattermost/_index.md

 $ kubectl create ns botkube && kubectl create -f deploy-all-in-one.yaml -n botkube
 ```

 - Check pod status in botkube namespace.
-Once running, send **@BotKube ping** in the Slack channel to confirm if BotKube is responding correctly.
+Once running, send **@BotKube ping** in the configured channel to confirm if BotKube is responding correctly.

 - To deploy with TLS, download and use deploy-all-in-one-tls.yaml.
 Replace **ENCODED_CERTIFICATE** with your base64 encoded certificate value in the secret.
 To get a base64 encoded value of your certificate, use below command and replace <YOUR_CERTIFICATE> with the certificate name.